jordanlandry/apple-website-clone/README.md

 # Apple Website Clone

-This project is a near 1:1 replica of the official Apple website, featuring all the same sections, pages, and functionality as the original.
-The website is built using React along with Typescript, along with CSS and is fully responsive, ensuring optimal performance on all devices.
+This project is a replica of Apple's iPhone 14 Pro page their official website.
+The page features a sleek design with some pretty cool transitions and effects.
+The website is built using React along with TypeScript and CSS and is fully responsive, ensuring optimal performance on all devices.
-Note

-## Pages

-Implemented

-- iPhone 14 Pro -Learn more
-- Home Page

-To be implemented

-- Apple Watch -Learn more
-- iPhone 14 -Learn more

-Not going to be implemented

-- Buy pages
-- iPad pages - most of the CSS and animation techniques are represented in the other pages
+The purpose of this project was to challenge myself into trying some new techniques.
+As a developer, when you see something cool, you usually want to see if you can recreate it!

 ## Note